plotly/dash-redis-celery-periodic-updates/README.md

 package, which offers the `redis-cli` command.
 This can be removed for faster app push times.

+To enable Redis in Dash On Premise navigate to the settings page of the Server Manager.
+Under **Special Options & Customizations** select **Enable Dash Customizations** and then select **Enable Redis Databases for Dash Apps**.

 To create and link a Redis database in Dash On Premise:

 ```